pub trait Slot:

 their tag bits; and offsetted pointers keep their offsets.

-Note: this trait only concerns the representation (i.e. the shape) of the slot, not its
+This trait only concerns the representation (i.e. the shape) of the slot, not its semantics,

-semantics, such as whether it holds strong or weak references.
-If a VM holds a weak reference
+such as whether it holds strong or weak references.
+Therefore, one Slot implementation can be

 Required Methods§